-• The Tire Pressure Information System (TPIS) uses unique sensors in the inner rear wheels to help identify them from the outer rear wheels, because of this, the inner and outer wheel locations can't be switched.

-- After a tire rotation is completed, as shown below, the system can auto learn the locations of each sensor ID.
-Auto learning/localization occurs when the vehicle ignition status is changed from Off to On and speeds of greater than 5 mph (8km/h) are obtained and remain over 5 mph (8km/h) for at about a 15 minute period.
-You may need to drive for 20 minutes to account slower speeds and stops. - If the tires are rotated incorrectly, The auto localization of the TPIS sensors will fail to locate correctly resulting in incorrect locations for the pressure values displayed in the instrument cluster.
+- The Tire Pressure Information System (TPIS) uses unique sensors in the inner rear wheels to help identify them from the outer rear wheels, because of this, the inner and outer wheel locations can't be switched. - After a tire rotation is completed, as shown below, the system can auto learn the locations of each sensor ID.
+Auto learning/localization occurs when the vehicle ignition status is changed from Off to On and speeds of greater than 5 mph (8km/h) are obtained and remain over 5mph (8km/h) for at about a 15 minute period.
+You may need to drive for 20 minutes to account slower speeds and stops. - If the tires are rotated incorrectly, the Auto localization of the TPIS sensors will fail to locate correctly resulting in incorrect locations for the pressure values displayed in the Instrument Cluster.

-- 3500 Dual Rear Tires may only have one approved direction of rotation.
-This is to accommodate the asymmetrical design (tread pattern) of the On/Off-Road tire and the use of Outline White Letter (OWL) tires. - When replacing a flat, the spare tire may have to be remounted on the rim, or installed at a different location, to maintain the correct placement of the tire on the wheel relative to the tire/wheel position on the truck.
+- 4500/5500 Dual Rear Tires may only have one approved direction of rotation.
+This is to accommodate the asymmetrical design (tread pattern) of the On/ Off road tire. - When replacing a flat, the spare tire may have to be remounted on the rim or installed at a different location to maintain the correct placement of the tire on the wheel relative to the tire/wheel position on the vehicle.
 For example, if the spare is used to replace an outer rear tire it will have to be remounted on the rim so that the wheel is dished inward.
-That way the tread design of asymmetrical tires and the white writing of the OWL tires will maintain proper position.
+That way the tread design of asymmetrical tires will maintain proper position.